 You can expect that Urgency Level 2 problems will be investigated as soon as the PALS Office becomes aware of the problem within normal business hours.
 Our goal is to respond within four business hours after first notice, with confirmation and the status of the problem.

 Minor Functionality Problem

 Urgency Level 3 means that functionality loss affects normal work.
 You are still able to get your work done.
 For most Urgency Level 3 problems, a work-around may exist or one may be developed while researching and testing.
-The problem does not prevent using other features in the current module, nor does it prevent using other modules.
+The problem does not prevent using other features in the current program or platform.

 Examples of Level 3 questions:

 - Patrons are not being blocked

 - Not getting correct error messages in discovery

 - One person cannot connect to EZproxy

 You can expect that Urgency Level 3 problems will usually be investigated within three business days.
 Our goal is to respond within five business days after first notice, with confirmation and the status of the request.

 If your problem or question does not match the description of Urgency Levels 1, 2, or 3, it will be assigned an Urgency Level 4.
 This level typically consists of “how-to” questions, installation and configuration inquiries, enhancement requests, or documentation questions.